Trezy14/Data-Analysis-Project/README.md

-# Data-Analysis-Project
-Analysis on Unicorn company database
+# SQL Data Analysis Project on Unicorn company database

 PROJECT:
 You have been asked to support an investment firm by analyzing trends in high-growth companies.
 They are interested in understanding which